What is Electromagnet?

 What is Permanent Magnet?

 Permanent magnets are artificial magnets that can generate their magnetic field for a long period without any external sources like electromagnets.
-The most significant property of a magnet is that it can attract ferromagnetic material i.e. material that contains some degree of iron and can usually be magnetized such as iron, steel, nickel, cobalt, and their alloys.
+The most significant property of a magnet is that it can attract ferromagnetic material, i.e., material that contains some degree of iron and can be magnetized, such as iron, steel, nickel, cobalt, and their alloys.

 Permanent magnets are produced by heating ferromagnetic material found in mineral rocks at extremely high temperatures while exposing it to the external magnetic field.
 Different types of permanent magnets can be produced by alternating the heating temperature.
-Some most widely used permanent magnets are Ferrite, Alnico, Samarium Cobalt, and Neodymium magnets also known as Neodymium Iron Boron (NdFeB) which is the strongest type of permanent magnet.
+The most widely used permanent magnets are Ferrite, Alnico, Samarium Cobalt, and Neodymium magnets, also known as Neodymium Iron Boron (NdFeB), the strongest type of permanent magnet.

-Permanent magnets play an important role in engineering and are widely used in equipment like headphones, loudspeaker, mobile phones, sensors, refrigerator magnet, hard disk, cars, etc. These magnets are also used in many hospital equipment like MRI scanners, scrape operations, compasses, toys, credit or debit cards, audio cassettes, electric guitars, etc.
+Permanent magnets play an important role in engineering and are widely used in equipment like headphones, loudspeakers, mobile phones, sensors, refrigerator magnets, hard disks, cars, etc. These magnets are also used in many hospital equipments like MRI scanners, scrape operations, compasses, toys, credit or debit cards, audio cassettes, electric guitars, etc.

 Difference Between Electromagnet and Permanent Magnet